-Thompson Rivers University's Policy on Respectful Workplace and Harassment Prevention (the "Policy") was adopted by the University's Board of Governors on May 28, 2009.
-There was a lengthy policy review leading up to the adoption of the new policy which was, in the end, led by the University's Associate Vice-President Human Relations and Planning.
-The new Policy was heavily influenced by the policy in place at Simon Fraser University and a footnote at the end of the TRU Policy notes that the Policy was reproduced, in part, with permission from Simon Fraser University.
-The Policy is attached as Appendix "A" to this Report.
+This is the third annual report of Thompson Rivers University's Human Rights Officer under the University's Policy on Respectful Workplace and Harassment Prevention (the "Policy" - a copy is attached as Appendix "A").

-Measurers to implement the Policy were taken in the summer of 2009 and I was first appointed Acting Human Rights Officer in August 2009 in time for the beginning of the fall semester that year.
-I met with SFU's Human Rights Office in November 2009 to discuss SFU's experiences in administering its policy.
-In January 2011, I was appointed Human Rights Officer.
+The Policy was adopted on May 28, 2009 after a review of the prior policy led by the University's then Associate Vice-President Human Relations and Planning.
+The new Policy was heavily influenced by Simon Fraser University's policy and SFU's experience and expertise in dealing with harassment and human rights matters.
+TRU's Policy acknowledges the use, with permission, of Simon Fraser University's work.
+Implementation of the policy began in the summer of 2009.
+I was appointed Acting Human Rights Officer in August 2009 and appointed Human Rights Officer in January 2011.

-Under the Policy, the Human Rights Officer has a number of specific duties including meeting with members of the University community who believe they have been subjected to harassment or discrimination at the University.
-In addition to this, section 5.2 of the Policy provides that the Human Rights Officer "facilitates the implementation of the Policy".
+The Human Rights Officer has a number of specific duties under the Policy including (1) receiving complaints from members of the University community who believe they have been harassed or subjected to discrimination at the University, (2) facilitating the implementation of the Policy and (3) coordinating a training and education strategy.
+These activities take place under the supervision of the University's General Counsel.